International Relations Graduate Programs & Schools

 International studies casts a wider net to include ideas in economics, politics, and social sciences.
 Rather than highlight political relationships, an International Studies degree might take a holistic view of world dynamics.

-As such, an International Studies graduate program may have a more cultural point of view.
+As such, an International Relations Graduate Programs may have a more cultural point of view.
 For instance, it might entail a focus on foreign language, comparative religions, or society.

 - Global Problems (health, poverty, water supply)